mmiszy/reason-workshop-tester/README.md

-# Warsztaty z ReasonML
+# ReasonML workshop

-## Type of Web Szkolenia https://typeofweb.com/szkolenia/
+## Introduction
+Follow the description below to make sure everything works as expected on Friday!

+If you have any questions, DM me on Twitter @mmiszy

-### Przygotowanie
+### Prerequisites
-Dokładnie wykonaj następujące kroki, aby mieć pewność, że w dniu warsztatów wszystko będzie działać tak, jak należy :)

-**Jeśli masz jakikolwiek problem** — skontaktuj się z nami :) Wyślij maila, otwórz issue na GitHubie, napisz na messengerze, wrzuć post pod wydarzeniem… Jak tylko Ci pasuje :) Pomożemy!

-#### Wstęp
-Zainstaluj:
+Install:

-- `yarn` — przynajmniej w wersji 1.15
+- `yarn` — at least 1.15
-- `node` — przynajmniej w wersji 10.13
+- `node` — at least 10.13

-#### Część 1: Reason
+### Reason
-1. Wejdź do folderu `native`
-2. Uruchom `yarn install`.
-To może zająć chwilę.
-3. Uruchom `yarn build`.
-To polecenie powinno zakończyć się napisem "✨ Done"
-4. Uruchom `yarn start` i otwórz http://localhost:8080/.
-Jeśli zobaczysz zielony kwadrat w przeglądarce, to wszystko jest OK i możesz przejść dalej.

-#### Część 2: Reason React
-1. Wejdź do folderu `react`
+1. `cd native`
-2. Uruchom `yarn install`.
-To może zająć chwilę.
+2. Run `yarn install`.
+It could take a while.
-3. Uruchom `yarn build`.
-To polecenie powinno zakończyć się napisem "✨ Done"
+3. Run `yarn build`.
+It should display "✨ Done" at the end.
-4. Uruchom `yarn start` i otwórz http://localhost:8000/.
-Jeśli zobaczysz napis "Hello, world!" w przeglądarce, to wszystko jest OK i możesz przejść dalej.

-### Organizator
-**Type of Web Szkolenia** — prowadzimy intensywne szkolenia i warsztaty w całej Polsce.
-Frontend i backend, między innymi React, Vue, Angular, Nodejs oraz TypeScript.
-Stawiamy przede wszystkim na praktykę, a każde szkolenie to budowanie z życia wziętej aplikacji.
-Oferujemy szkolenia otwarte oraz zamknięte dla firm z indywidualnym programem. https://typeofweb.com/szkolenia/
+4. Run `yarn start` and open http://localhost:8080/.
+If you see a green square in your browser, eveverything is fine and you can proceed.